Federalist No. 15: Hamilton's Arguments

 In Hamilton's opinion, the biggest problem in the government was the principle of legislation for states in a collective manner which created multiple sovereigns.
 This meant that laws passed by the government, while constitutionally binding, became suggestions that the states could either follow or not follow.
 This occurred because Confederation legislated only for corporations or communities, not individual people.
 Such legislation meant that the only way laws involving citizens could be enforced was through violence, which would not happen.

-Hamilton believed that because of this, treaties or agreements between states held very little value and could not be depended upon.
+Hamilton believed that because of this, treaties or agreements between states held little value and could not be depended upon.
 He also believed the states of a country could stand in relation to one another.
 While it would not be ideal it would be "consistent and practicable", and if there was still desire for a national government, it would have to take on different characteristics.
 The very idea of a government implies the power to make laws, laws that contain a consequence or penalty that can be applied by a court of law or the military, however, no such system existed under the Articles of Confederation that could enforce the laws, which in effect made the government useless.

 For Hamilton, the government was created because the endeavors of men do not conform to the "dictates of reason and justice" and groups of men act less carefully than those acting alone: "Regard to reputation," Hamilton writes, "has a less active influence, when the infamy of a bad action is to be divided among a number than when it is to fall singly upon one."
 Hamilton also believed that due to the nature of sovereign powers, people became obsessed with their own power.
 Such obsessions would reduce their desire to compromise, proving that a government cannot be run in such a way.
 Hamilton ends his argument by attacking the Articles of Confederation, stating that this system was destined to fail, not immediately but slowly, with everyone "yielding to the persuasive voice of immediate interest and convenience, till the frail and tottering edifice seems ready to fall upon our heads and to crush us beneath its ruins".